-Gross proceeds from contracts to certain state university research infrastructure projects (696) NIA 88 Gross proceeds from construction contracts for healthy forest business (555) DNR 89 Gross proceeds from development or impact fees (560) \$8,447,979 Gross proceeds from construction of a mixed waste processing facility located on a municipal solid waste landfill (719) NIA Subcontracting income (550) 654,288,911 Lawn maintenance services (689) 3,037,319 Cost of architectural or engineering service (557) 8,548,651 Manufactured building delivered out of state (694) 176,288 Construction Design phase or professional services (690) 3,249,548 Maintenance, repair, replace or alteration contract with a property owner (500) 255,171,076 Online Lodging Marketplace revenue from commissions (793) NIA Online Lodging Marketplace revenue from Class 1 property (794) 10,645,803 Credit for tax paid to an equivalent jurisdiction (684) 187,127 Component parts for a manufactured product for resale (687) 2,353,749 Tangible personal property not exceeding \$200 purchased by an individual at retail outside the continental U.S. - USE TAX ONLY (693) NIA Advertising Supplements (688) NIA Tangible personal property purchased by a nonprofit charitable organization from the parent or affiliate organization located out of state - USE TAX ONLY (695) DNR Motor vehicles removed from inventory and provided to charitable or educational institutions or state universities or their affiliated organization - USE TAX ONLY (703) NIA Tangible personal property which directly enters into or becomes an ingredient or part of cards used as prescription plan identification cards - USE TAX ONLY (705) NIA Liquefied natural gas used to fuel compressor equipment - USE TAX ONLY (563) NIA Tangible personal property exempt under the Utility classification (707) DNR Purchase price of electricity bought by a retail electric customer from a utility when tax is paid under utility classification (709) NIA Purchase price of electricity or natural gas by a manufacturer or smelting operations (710) 9,108,912 Purchase price of electricity or natural gas by a business that operates an international operations center that is certified by the Arizona Commerce Authority (783) NIA Sales to Direct Pay permit holder (692) DNR 3% of tax collected for 911 tax on prepaid wireless products (564) 194,599 Leasing between affiliated companies (634) 6,967,227 Rentals of personal property shipped & used exclusively out-of-state (593) 4,599,893
+Income from contracts for construction of a launch site (698) NIA Income from contracts for construction of a domestic violence shelter (673) NIA Gross proceeds from contracts to perform post-construction treatment of real property for termite and general pest control (686) 636,064 Gross proceeds from contracts to certain state university research infrastructure projects (696) NIA Gross proceeds from construction contracts for healthy forest business (555) 67,278 Gross proceeds from development or impact fees (560) 9,003,898 Gross proceeds from construction of a mixed waste processing facility located on a municipal solid waste landfill (719) NIA 99 Subcontracting income (550) \$733,749,556 Lawn maintenance services (689) 2,823,326 Cost of architectural or engineering service (557) 9,261,597 Manufactured building delivered out of state (694) DNR 100 Construction Design phase or professional services (690) 3,030,490 Maintenance, repair, replace or alteration contract with a property owner (500) 246,252,646 Online Lodging Marketplace revenue from commissions (793) NIA Online Lodging Marketplace revenue from Class 1 property (794) 10,762,207 Credit for tax paid to an equivalent jurisdiction (684) 51,351 Component parts for a manufactured product for resale (687) 1,014,899 Tangible personal property not exceeding \$200 purchased by an individual at retail outside the continental U.S. - USE TAX ONLY (693) NIA Advertising Supplements (688) NIA Tangible personal property purchased by a nonprofit charitable organization from the parent or affiliate organization located out of state - USE TAX ONLY (695) NIA Motor vehicles removed from inventory and provided to charitable or educational institutions or state universities or their affiliated organization - USE TAX ONLY (703) NIA Tangible personal property which directly enters into or becomes an ingredient or part of cards used as prescription plan identification cards - USE TAX ONLY (705) NIA Liquefied natural gas used to fuel compressor equipment - USE TAX ONLY (563) NIA Tangible personal property exempt under the Utility classification (707) DNR Purchase price of electricity bought by a retail electric customer from a utility when tax is paid under utility classification (709) NIA Purchase price of electricity or natural gas by a manufacturer or smelting operations (710) 17,020,629 101 Purchase price of electricity or natural gas by a business that operates an international operations center that is certified by the Arizona Commerce Authority (783) DNR Sales to Direct Pay permit holder (692) DNR 3% of tax collected for 911 tax on prepaid wireless products (564) 187,566 • • • • • • • •

-89 Data Not Releasable.
+99 No Information Available.
+100 Data Not Releasable.